On the computation of geometric features of spectra of linear operators on Hilbert spaces: Mathematical Preliminaries and Combinatorial Problems in the SCI Hierarchy

-Note that the definition of a general algorithm is more general than the definition of a Turing machine or a Blum--Shub--Smale (BSS) machine.
-One can establish that the SCI hierarchy does not collapse (in particular for the spectral problem) regardless of the model of computation.
+The definition of a general algorithm is more general than the definition of a Turing machine \cite{turing1937computable} or a BSS machine \cite{BCSS}.
 A general algorithm has no restrictions on the operations allowed.
 The only restriction is that it can only take a finite amount of information, though it is allowed to \emph{adaptively} choose the finite amount of information it reads depending on the input.
-Condition (iii) assures that the algorithm reads the information in a consistent way.
-A \emph{tower of algorithms of height $k$ for $\{\Xi,\Omega,\mathcal{M},\Lambda\}$} is then a family of sequences of functions
+Condition (iii) ensures that the algorithm consistently reads the information.
+With a definition of a general algorithm, we can define the concept of towers of algorithms.